WiktorG1542/pipes/README.md

  puzzle that took the longest out of all of them to solve to the `puzzle.txt` file.
 It will also display times, and some time statistics to the terminal.

+> Note: If you run tests with a number of tests smaller than 10, you will get a segFault.

 ## Warning

 **IMPORTANT NOTE** - sometimes, especially with large puzzles (50x50 and above) the randomly